Thank you for your interest in UVA's MHIRT program. Regretfully, this grant has now ended and is no longer accepting

 What is UVA MHIRT?

 The UVa MHIRT Program is an international research assistant training program for current undergraduate minority students that begins in late-January, upon acceptance, and lasts approximately one year even though the summer research experience is only 8 weeks in-country.
 The program includes a weekend research retreat at UVa in late winter/early spring, a 3-5 day pre-departure week at UVa before you travel to your international partner site, 8 weeks, full time (40+ hours per week), participating in a mentored summer research experience at one of our international partner sites, followed by a debrief back at UVa with an intensive week of data analysis, writing, and presentations.
 After the summer concludes, you will continue to work with faculty and your team on analyzing data, drafting papers, and submitting posters and abstracts to present at local and national conferences.

 By extending the analysis of global rural health disparities using an interdisciplinary approach to appreciate more completely the complexity of global health and disease, this highly competitive program offers under-represented minority students training and professional development experience, which facilitates more desirable applications to graduate training and professional schools.
 Furthermore, it offers the opportunity to develop essential skills for future success in conducting independent research.

-Selected candidates will serve as a research assistant at one of several international partner sites including Uganda, South Africa, and St. Kitts and Nevis.
+Selected candidates will serve as a research assistant at one of several international partner sites including Uganda, South Africa, and Ecuador.
 Supported by strong and enduring partnerships at UVa and with collaborating international sites, the MHIRT program promotes multiple opportunities for hard working, outstanding under-represented minority students to develop professional research skills that are relevant to future health science careers and to make enduring contributions to the field.

 Who is Eligible to Apply?